pyrocko/kite/docs/source/quickstart.rst

 StaMPS' data has to be fully processed through and may stem from the master project or from one of the processed small baseline pairs.
 The required files are:

 - :file:`ps2.mat`          Meta information and geographical coordinates.
 - :file:`parms.mat`        Meta information about the scene (heading, etc.).
-- :file:`la2.mat`       Look angle data for each pixel.
 - :file:`ps_plot*.mat`     Processed and corrected LOS velocities.
+- :file:`mv2.mat`          Mean velocity's standard deviation.

+- :file:`look_angle.1.in`  Look angles for the scene.
+- :file:`width.txt`        Width dimensions of the interferogram and
+- :file:`len.txt`          length.

 .. code-block :: sh